 The users can change the orientation of the building within cove.tool to see it's impact on energy.
 If users are importing the geometry from plugins (Rhino/Grasshopper, REVIT, SketchUp), the orientation for the model will be reflected in cove.tool automatically.

 3. Building Envelope:

-The envelope details can be edited in cove.tool via the geometry page.
+The envelope details can be imported from one of the supported plugins, manually configured in the geometry page or imported from the drawing tool.
 The properties of various envelope parameters are selected automatically by cove.tool according to the applicable code.
 These can be easily edited by the user to see their impact on overall energy use of the building.